Eric’s New York App

 Governors Island New York is a small island 5 minutes away from Downtown Manhattan.
 There are several things to do and see on Governors Island.
 Escape the urban jungle and…

 New York markets are an affordable alternative to regular grocery shopping.
-Therefore, many New Yorkers often shop at a variety of markets around the city.
-The produce is often fresher…
+Therefore, many New Yorkers shop at a variety of markets around the city.
+The produce is often fresher and…

 Manhattanhenge, or the Manhattan Solstice as it’s also called, is a popular astronomical phenomenon in New York.
 It takes place twice a year when the sun perfectly aligns with the…